Proto-Mongols: Donghu, Tuoba, and Rouran

-Chinese control of parts of Inner Asia did not last beyond the opening years of the 2nd century AD, and, as the Eastern Han Dynasty ended early in the 3rd century AD, suzerainty was limited primarily to the Gansu corridor.
+Chinese control of parts of Inner Asia did not last beyond the opening years of the 2nd century AD, and, as the Eastern Han dynasty ended early in the 3rd century AD, suzerainty was limited primarily to the Hexi Corridor.
 The Xianbei were able to make forays into a China beset with internal unrest and political disintegration.
-By 317 all of China north of the Yangtze River (Chang Jiang) had been overrun by nomadic peoples: the Xianbei from the north; some remnants of the Xiongnu from the northwest; and the Chiang people of Gansu and Tibet (present-day China's Xizang Autonomous Region) from the west and the southwest.
+By 317 AD all of China north of the Yangtze River had been overrun by nomadic peoples: the Xianbei from the north; some remnants of the Xiongnu from the northwest; and the Chiang people of Gansu and Tibet (present-day China's Xizang Autonomous Region) from the west and the southwest.
 Chaos prevailed as these groups warred with each other and repulsed the vain efforts of the fragmented Chinese kingdoms south of the Yangtze River to reconquer the region.

-By the end of the 4th century, the region between the Yangtze and the Gobi, including much of modern Xinjiang, was dominated by the Tuoba.
-Emerging as the partially sinicized state of Dai between AD 338 and 376 in the Shanxi area, the Tuoba established control over the region as the Northern Wei Dynasty (AD 386–533).
-Northern Wei armies drove back the Ruruan (referred to as Ruanruan or Juan-Juan by Chinese chroniclers), a newly arising nomadic Mongol people in the steppes north of the Altai Mountains, and reconstructed the Great Wall.
+By the end of the 4th century, the region between the Yangtze and the Gobi Desert, including much of modern Xinjiang, was dominated by the Tuoba.
+Emerging as the partially sinicized state of Dai between 338 and 376 AD in the Shanxi area, the Tuoba established control over the region as the Northern Wei Dynasty (386–533 AD).
+Northern Wei armies drove back the Rouran (referred to as Ruanruan or Juan-Juan by Chinese chroniclers), a newly arising nomadic Mongol people in the steppes north of the Altai Mountains, and reconstructed the Great Wall.
 During the 4th century also, the Huns left the steppes north of the Aral Sea to invade Europe.
 By the middle of the 5th century, Northern Wei had penetrated into the Tarim Basin in Inner Asia, as had the Chinese in the 2nd century.
 As the empire grew, however, Tuoba tribal customs were supplanted by those of the Chinese, an evolution not accepted by all Tuoba.

-The Ruruan, only temporarily repelled by Northern Wei, had driven the Xiongnu toward the Ural Mountains and the Caspian Sea and were making raids into China.
-In the late 5th century, the Ruruan established a powerful nomadic empire spreading generally farther north of Northern Wei.
-It was probably the Ruruan who first used the title khan.
+The Rouran, only temporarily repelled by Northern Wei, had driven the Xiongnu toward the Ural Mountains and the Caspian Sea and were making raids into China.
+In the late 5th century, the Rouran established a powerful nomadic empire spreading generally farther north of Northern Wei.
+It was probably the Rouran who first used the title khan.